 We wanted to attend a tea ceremony in the old tea house, but unfortunately we missed the last admission.
 So, instead we spent some time exploring the garden.
 It’s hard to see everything on such a short visit!

-So, the garden is indeed quite amazing, and, in my opinion, it totally worth coming to Kanazawa just to see it.
+So, the garden is indeed quite amazing!
+In my opinion, it totally worth coming to Kanazawa just to see it.

-Having left the garden, we made a stop at a cafe specialising on matcha sweets, and there I fell in love with matcha-flavoured warabimochi.
+After we left the garden, we made a stop at a cafe specialising on matcha sweets.
+There I fell in love with matcha-flavoured warabimochi.
 Our next destination was Higashi Chaya district.

 When we arrived to Higashi Chaya, many stores there were already closed, but the street was still full with tourists.
 The whole day we were walking, and our legs needed some rest.
 We entered a tiny cosy bar and ordered cocktails, which turned out to be non-alcohol.